Amelia blogs about her experiences with trichotillomania (TTM).

 I’m very aware of the fact that my children may inherit some of my conditions.
 Before my son could talk and make himself easily understood, he’d pull at his hair when he got frustrated – but thankfully never pull it out.
 Kids are like sponges, they absorb everything, but, actually, hair pulling when they are very young is common with a lot of kids.
 I’d definitely notice if he did it, and my instinct would be to be very vigilant if I had a daughter.

 Through Girls On The Pull I met Lucinda Ellery, the hair loss and hair extension expert.
-She offered me so much emotional support but also a practical solution to my hairloss.
-I was fitted with an intralace system, Lucinda’s hairloss solution and I was so fortunate to only need mine for six months.
+She offered me so much emotional support but also a practical solution to my hair loss.
+I was fitted with an intralace system, Lucinda’s hair loss solution and I was so fortunate to only need mine for six months.
 My own hair re-grew so quickly as I was physically prevented from getting at it by the mesh base of the system.
 At the moment, there’s nothing except my own natural hair on my head, it’s a good place to be.
-I’ve started pulling a little again, but thanks to my Cognitive behavioral therapy, which I am still doing because of the abuse issues, I’m very aware of it and how to manage it.
+I’ve started pulling a little again, but thanks to my Cognitive behavioural therapy, which I am still doing because of the abuse issues, I’m very aware of it and how to manage it.
 My intralace was removed last October but I know the system, Lucinda, and the CBT are always there for me if I need the support.

 I’m really keen to raise awareness of TTM and encourage people to go and get support and most importantly, don’t be ashamed of it.
 Not many people know that it’s just as common as bulimia, yet most women who have TTM suffer in silence as awareness is very low.